pravallikaC7/pravallikaC7/README.md

 - 👋 Hi, I’m @pravallikaC7
-- 👀 I’m interested in Automation of web applications
+- 👀 I’m interested in Automated testing of web applications
-- 🌱 I’m currently learning Selenium with Core Java
+- 🌱 I’m currently learning Selenium with Java
 - 💞️ I’m looking to collaborate on Automation testing projects
 - 📫 How to reach me pravallikachilukuri7@gmail.com